-In 2022 the Council adopted the Building a better Borough Corporate Plan which replaced the Delivering our Future strategic plan.
+In 2022 the Council adopted the Building a better Borough Corporate Plan.

-Management Team lead on the delivery of the Plan which outlines our key themes and priorities to 2025.
+The Management Team lead on the delivery of the Plan which outlines our key themes and priorities to 2025.
 Progress against the plan is monitored on a regular basis to Overview & Scrutiny panels throughout each financial year.

 The Plan highlights three key themes for the Council, with a number of priorities sitting within each aim.
-The Council's Corporate Plan can be found on the following link: